Areas of Practice

 FAX: +1 202 429 3902

 Under Mr. Fortuño’s leadership as governor, between 2009 and 2013, Puerto Rico implemented the largest tax cut in the territory’s history, right-sized its government, reined in deficit spending, and developed new sources of government revenue.
-As a result, in the last year of his term, Puerto Rico experienced economic growth for the first time in six years.
+As a result, in the last two years of his term, Puerto Rico experienced economic growth for the first time in six years.
 Additionally, Mr. Fortuño’s signature public-private partnerships law paved the way for two of the largest recent infrastructure investments in the US, one in Puerto Rico’s highway system and the island’s main international airport.
 Other P3 transactions during his tenure included schools, energy projects and ferry services.

 Following law school graduation, Mr. Fortuño joined the corporate practice of a leading Puerto Rico law firm.
 In 1993, he was appointed executive director of the Puerto Rico Tourism Company and president of Puerto Rico's Hotel Development Corporation.
 In 1994, Mr. Fortuño was appointed Puerto Rico's Secretary of Economic Development and Commerce, a position he held until 1997, when he returned to private practice for another eight years.
 During his time at the law practice, he negotiated the privatization of bus services in parts of Puerto Rico, the sale of government-owned hotels, and myriad commercial and real estate financing transactions.